History of Belfast: Conflict in Belfast 1920–1922

-King George V offered to open Northern Ireland's parliament on 22 June 1921.
+George V offered to open Northern Ireland's parliament on 22 June 1921.
 The king made this decision hoping to quell the continual violence that raged in places like Belfast and Derry.
 Prime Minister David Lloyd George saw the occasion as an opportunity to include Sinn Féin.
-When the King arrived, Belfast was awash with British flags, royal portraits and cheering throngs.
+When the king arrived, Belfast was awash with British flags, royal portraits and cheering throngs.
 George V addressed a gathering of Unionists and their wives in Belfast City Hall.
 (Nationalists vowed not to attend).
-In his speech, the King expressed his hope that his presence in Ireland would help put an end to strife of the people regardless of "their race or creed".
+In his speech, the king expressed his hope that his presence in Ireland would help put an end to strife of the people regardless of "their race or creed".
 He went on to implore all the Irish to forgive and live with each other in peace and harmony.
-The King later privately remarked that he was very glad he came to Northern Ireland though many of his advisors were against the idea.
-The day after the monarch's departure, the IRA blew up a train carriage carrying the King's cavalry escort en route to Dublin, killing four men and 80 horses.
+The king later privately remarked that he was very glad he came to Northern Ireland though many of his advisors were against the idea.
+The day after the monarch's departure, the IRA blew up a train carriage carrying the king's cavalry escort en route to Dublin, killing four men and 80 horses.
 A truce (which was to become the end of the war) was then agreed and came into effect on 11 July 1921, opening negotiations between Irish Republicans and the British government.

 Negotiations saw the establishment of a Boundary Commission to reconsider the border between Northern Ireland and the south, the possibility of the 26 counties being given status as a "free state" and the requirement of an Oath of Allegiance for all Irishmen.
 Both Craig and Carson vehemently opposed the Boundary Commission, fearing it would greatly diminish the existing area of Northern Ireland (in the end, the border hardly changed at all).
 The truce had little effect in the north as violence peaked in the first half of 1922, after the Anglo-Irish Treaty confirmed the partition of Ireland into Northern Ireland and the Irish Free State.
 Michael Collins, a leader in the Republican movement and commander of the IRA, covertly sent arms and aid to the northern IRA with the aim both of defending the Catholic population there and sabotaging the government of Northern Ireland in hopes of its collapse.
 Loyalists recognised the IRA's tactic of subversion and openly attacked Catholic neighbourhoods, which were somewhat defended by IRA gunmen.
 Roughly thirty people were killed in Belfast in February 1922, sixty in March and another 30 in April.
 Recurring cycles of violence continued until the summer of 1922.
 In response to this most recent conflict, the First Dáil imposed a boycott on goods produced in Belfast from 6 August 1920, which proved to be ineffective.